howdyai/botkit/packages/docs/reference/core.md

 <a name="afterDialog"></a>
 ### afterDialog()
-Bind a handler to the END of a dialog.
+Bind a handler to the end of a dialog.
 NOTE: bot worker cannot use bot.reply(), must use bot.send()

 **Parameters**